artsy/artsy.github.io/_posts/2019-01-14-graphql-union-vs-interface.md

 ---

 At Artsy we’ve been moving towards GraphQL for all of our new services.
-Acknowledging GraphQL is a relatively new technology, we faced some challenging questions as we were developing one our most recent services.
+Acknowledging GraphQL is a relatively new technology, we faced some challenging questions as we were developing one of our most recent services.

 Naively as my first attempt to define GraphQL types and schemas, I naturally tried to map our database models to GraphQL types.
-While this may work for lot of cases, we may not be utilizing some of the useful features that come with GraphQL that can make the consuming our data a lot easier.
+While this may work for lot of cases, we may not be utilizing some of the useful features that come with GraphQL that can make the consuming of our data a lot easier.

 ## GraphQL: Interface or Union?